tekwiz/apollo/README.markdown

     article.submit!
     article.awaiting_review? # => true

-Events are actually instance methods on a workflow, and depending on the state you're in, you'll have a different set of events used to transition to other states.
+Events are actually instance methods on a apollo, and depending on the state you're in, you'll have a different set of events used to transition to other states.